-The governor who oversees online safety is Mike Johnston
+The person who oversees online safety is Mike Johnston

-All governors will:
+All staff will:

-- > Ensure they have read and understand this policy - > Agree and adhere to the terms on acceptable use of the school's ICT systems and the internet (appendix 3) - > Ensure that online safety is a running and interrelated theme while devising and implementing their wholeschool or college approach to safeguarding and related policies and/or procedures

-Ensure that, where necessary, teaching about safeguarding, including online safety, is adapted for vulnerable children, victims of abuse and some pupils with special educational needs and/or disabilities (SEND).
-This is because of the importance of recognising that a 'one size fits all' approach may not be appropriate for all children in all situations, and a more personalised or contextualised approach may often be more suitable
+- > Ensure they have read and understand this policy - > Agree and adhere to the terms on acceptable use of the school's ICT systems and the internet (appendix 2) - Ensure that online safety is a running and interrelated theme while devising and implementing their whole-school or college approach to safeguarding and related policies and/or procedures - Ensure that, where necessary, teaching about safeguarding, including online safety, is adapted for vulnerable children, victims of abuse and some pupils with special educational needs and/or disabilities (SEND).
+This is because of the importance of recognising that a 'one size fits all' approach may not be appropriate for all children in all situations, and a more personalised or contextualised approach may often be more suitable.

-3.2 The headteacher
+3.2 The Headteacher

-The headteacher is responsible for ensuring that staff understand this policy, and that it is being implemented consistently throughout the school.
+The Headteacher is responsible for ensuring that staff understand this policy, and that it is being implemented consistently throughout the school.

-3.3 The designated safeguarding lead
+3.3 The Designated Safeguarding Lead